 In 1987, a new Adult Services Workshop was built on the western edge of the property.
 Major renovations and additions to The Metzenbaum Center, including a physical education facility and a therapy pool, were completed in 1991.

 The Metzenbaum Center and the Geauga County Educational Service Center (GCESC) collaborated to provide educational services to preschool and school-age children in the spring of 2011.
 The GCESC currently runs the preschool program, which is housed at Metzenbaum.
 School-age children receive special education services through their local school district, funding is provided by The Geauga County Board of Developmental Disabilities to help the school district with costs.

 We are proud to serve individuals in Geauga County with developmental disabilities by helping them Live, Learn and Earn in our community.

-Helping individuals LIVE, LEARN and EARN in our community.
+Helping people LIVE, LEARN and EARN in our community.